minzhou1003/ec601-project/README.md

 # Machine Learning Model (Deep Learning)

 * ## YOLO v3 Model
  This model is developed on a small dataset due to the restrict of memory and GPU.
-More data is adding.
+The complete model is still training...

 * ## Mask-RCNN model